An Explanation of Fed Tapering and Its Impact on the Markets

 Current Status: Quantitative Tightening

-A study assembled by a group of top economists, released in February 2018, concluded that the Fed's balance sheet size has less power over the bond market's movements than many had previously believed.
+A study assembled by a group of top economists, released in February 2018, concluded that the Fed's balance sheet size has less power over the bond market's movements than many had previously believed, although this thought has been challenged by the market's recent volatility.

-The Fed made a decision in Fall 2017 to start shrinking its balance sheet, which had grown due to the buying activity from its quantitative easing program.
-Instead, quantitative tightening has begun with the Fed reducing its balance sheet assets by $20 billion each month during Q1 of 2018.
-The reductions will escalate throughout 2018, with reductions of $50 billion per month by year-end.
+The Fed made a decision in fall 2017 to start shrinking its balance sheet, which had grown due to the buying activity from its quantitative easing program.
+Instead, quantitative tightening began with the Fed reducing its balance sheet assets by $20 billion each month during Q1 of 2018.
+The reductions have continued throughout 2018, with a potential reduction of over $300 billion by year-end, and a predicted reduction of over $425 billion in 2019.

 To date, the study noted that the Fed's announcement of its balance sheet reductions has caused little more than a "collective shrug" in the market.
 This reaction is in contrast to what was termed the "taper tantrum" in 2013 as the market had a substantial reaction when the Fed announced it was tapering off its bond-buying activity, and consequently, its efforts to boost the economy.

 The potential for tapering existed from the beginning of the QE program.
-Quantitative easing was never intended to last forever, since each bond purchase expands the Fed’s balance sheet by increasing the number of bonds it owns.
+Quantitative easing was never intended to last forever, since each bond purchase expands the Fed’s balance sheet by increasing its total bond holdings.